anquanscan/sec-tools/README.md

 [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc): Hardened allocator designed for modern systems.
 It has integration into Android's Bionic libc and can be used externally with musl and glibc as a dynamic library for use on other Linux-based platforms.
 It will gain more portability / integration over time.
 [OWDemo](https://github.com/rakijah/OWDemo): A tool for Counter-Strike: Global Offensive which allows you to find the unencrypted demo of your Overwatch case.
 [IOSurfaceRootUserClientUAF](https://github.com/TylerJaacks/IOSurfaceRootUserClientUAF): IOSurfaceRootUserClient UAF based on the Pangu blog post.
 [bulwark](https://github.com/softrams/bulwark): An organizational asset and vulnerability management tool, with Jira integration, designed for generating application security reports.
+[RSF](https://github.com/aliasrobotics/RSF): The Robot Security Framework (RSF), Robot Security Framework (RSF), a standardized methodology to perform security assessments in robotics.